Alpine F1 Team: Early Formula One involvement

 In September 2020, Groupe Renault announced their intention to use "Alpine" as their works team's new name going forward to promote the Alpine brand, and thus the team became known as the "Alpine F1 Team" whilst retiring the "Renault F1 Team" moniker after five years.

 In June 2023, a group of investors, including actor Ryan Reynolds, agreed to a deal to pay €200 million for a 24% stake in the Alpine Formula One team.
 More investors joined the group later in 2023, including NFL players Patrick Mahomes, Travis Kelce, golfer Rory McIlroy, former heavyweight champion boxer Anthony Joshua and footballers Trent Alexander-Arnold and Juan Mata.

+Ownership

+In June 2023, Renault Group sold a 24% stake in Alpine Racing Ltd to a consortium led by Otro Capital, RedBird Capital Partners and Maximum Effort Investments for €200 million.
+Additional minority investors joined the group later in 2023, including NFL players Patrick Mahomes and Travis Kelce, golfer Rory McIlroy, footballers Trent Alexander-Arnold and Juan Mata, and former heavyweight boxing champion Anthony Joshua.

+In 2025, Renault further adjusted Alpine Racing Ltd's ownership structure by selling an additional minority stake to new financial partners, reducing its shareholding to approximately 60%.
+The expanded investor group built on the earlier 2023 transaction and was intended to strengthen Alpine's commercial growth strategy and increase long-term Formula One investment capacity.
+In 2026, it was reported that Otro Capital was looking to sell its stake in Alpine.